TowCenter/Podcasting/GuideToPodcasting.md

 ![](graphics/PODCAST15_EdPCconsumer_listened.jpg)

+<span>Figure 1: Percentage of Americans who have listened to a podcast
+from 2006 to 2015, via “The Podcast Consumer 2015” report, Edison Research.</span>

 When *Serial* launched, it was the perfect storm: fantastically reported, edge-of-your-seat content released just as for thousands of iPhone users podcasts were suddenly easier to find, subscribe to, and